uds-se/FormatFuzzer/README.md

 ## Decision Files

 While parsing, you can also store all parsing decisions (i.e.\ which parsing alternatives were taken) in a _decision file_.
-This is a sequence of bytes enumerating the decisions taken (byte value of `0' = first alternative was taken, byte value of `1' = second alternative was taken, and so on).
+This is a sequence of bytes enumerating the decisions taken.
+Each byte stands for a single parsing decision.
+A byte value of `0` = first alternative was taken, byte value of `1` = second alternative was taken, and so on.

 You can generate such a decision file when parsing an input:
 ```
 ./png-fuzzer parse --decisions input.dec input.png
 ```
-Here, `input.dec' represents the decisions made for parsing `input.png'.
+Here, `input.dec` stores the decisions made for parsing `input.png'.

 You can also use such a decision file when _generating_ inputs.
 The fuzzer will then take the exact same decisions as found during parsing.
 The following command generates a new PNG file using the decisions determined while parsing `input.png':
 ```
 ./png-fuzzer fuzz --decisions input.dec input2.png
 ```
-If everything works well, both files should be similar:
+If everything works well, both files should be identical:
 ```
 cmp input.png input2.png
 ```